-Take your US base model Honda Accord or Honda Prelude, for example.
-While you’d think that the US model would be identical to a Japanese model, you’d be wrong.
-A cool 1998 JDM Honda Civic will pack a few more awesome JDM parts imported from Japan than your standard Civic that you might find in the USA, such as the Civic’s awesome SOHC VTEC engine.
-What about the Acura Integra?
-Or Acura RSX?
-There’s no shortage of epic JDM Acura models either.
-But which ones are our favorites?
+Take the U.S.-based Honda Accord or Honda Prelude, for example.
+Though you might think that the U.S. model would be identical to the Japanese model, you’d be wrong.
+A cool 1998 JDM Honda Civic will pack a few more awesome JDM parts, such as the SOHC VTEC engine, than the standard Civic that you’ll find in the U.S. When you start to look, you’ll find there is no shortage of epic Honda JDM cars.
+Here are a few of our favorites.

 1991 Honda Beat

-See, the 1991 Honda Beat was the last car Soichiro Honda approved for production.
-The Japanese wanted it to be really good so they gave it a finely styled Pininfarina exterior and a rather advanced naturally aspirated three-cylinder engine.
-With the capacity of only 40 Ci (656cc) and some smart tech (like a throttle body for each individual cylinder), Honda managed to squeeze 64 hp out of the engine, which was good enough for an electronically limited 135mph.
+With the capacity of only 40 Ci (656cc) and some smart tech (like a throttle body for each individual cylinder), Honda managed to squeeze 64 hp out of the engine, which was good enough for an electronically limited 135 mph.

 Granted, the market is limited for this kind of sports car, even in Japan, but the five-year production run saw 33,600 units produced, which are still very much sought after to this day.